JanHerca/urantiapedia/output/wikijs/en/article/Jack_Rogers/Hymns_in_Worship.md

 This column will seek to support that change and offer encouragement to the ministers who strive to introduce new ideas, new songs, new liturgies, and new directions in the worship setting.
 To stimulate thinking in this direction, here are some possible future column topics:

-"_Are we Throwing the Baby Out with the Sexist Bath Water?_" Modern attempts at eliminating sexism are removing from new hymnals many old favorites.
+“_Are we Throwing the Baby Out with the Sexist Bath Water?_” Modern attempts at eliminating sexism are removing from new hymnals many old favorites.
 Is this justified?
 What insights does the _The Urantia Book_ have on sexism?

-"_New Hymns: New Wine in Old Skins?_" Are contemporary hymns really expressing a new message or simply restating traditional theology?
+“_New Hymns: New Wine in Old Skins?_” Are contemporary hymns really expressing a new message or simply restating traditional theology?
 A new and global perspective seems to be emerging amidst the traditional language.

-"_What Hymns Teach our Children_" Familiar hymns are powerful teaching tools.
+“_What Hymns Teach our Children_” Familiar hymns are powerful teaching tools.
 Should we examine their theological messages more carefully?
 How can new theological perspectives be taught through the introduction of new hymns?

 "_Is This Really a 'New Age?'_” Does New Age hymnody make a significant contribution to worship, or should we ignore it?